Questions About Our Theater

 Yes, should you not like your assigned seat, you may ask an employee help you switch to another available seat.

-Questions about our Century Pub
+Questions About Century Pub

 Customer safety and satisfaction are our highest priority.
 In order to achieve this, we feel it is important to maintain consistency in our ID policy and check each customer each time they order a drink.
 This allows us to be confident all drinks are served to patrons 21 years old or older.
 Our customers can be confident knowing underage drinking will not occur at our complex.

-Questions About The Rating System
+Questions About The Ratings System

 The Rating system went into effect on November 1, 1968.

 What is the purpose of the rating system?